 Japanese-born New York-based painter Hiroshi Senju is noted worldwide for his sublime waterfall and cliff images, which are often monumental in scale.
-He combines a minimalist visual language rooted in Abstract Expressionism with ancient painting techniques unique to Japan.
-Senju is widely recognized as one of the few contemporary masters of the thousand-year-old nihonga technique, using pigments made from minerals, ground stone, shell and corals suspended in animal-hide glue.
+He combines a minimalist visual language rooted in Abstract Expressionism with elements of traditional Japanese painting.

-The artist’s tmonumental cliff and waterfall paintings for the Kongobuji Temple at Koyasan—a UNESCO World Heritage Site and sacred Buddhist monument—have been on view in major museums throughout Japan over the past year.
-They will be installed in the temple as fusuma (sliding doors) this fall.
+The artist’s monumental cliff and waterfall paintings for the Kongobuji Temple at Koyasan—a UNESCO World Heritage Site and sacred Buddhist monument—traveled to museums throughout Japan before being installed in 2020.

 Senju’s work is in The Metropolitan Museum of Art and Brooklyn Museum, New York; the Los Angeles County Museum of Art and the Museum of Contemporary Art, Los Angeles; the Asian Art Museum, San Francisco; the Nelson-Atkins Museum of Art, Kansas City, Missouri; the Royal Ontario Museum, Toronto; the Museum of Modern Art, Toyama, Japan; the Yamatane Museum of Art, Tokyo; Tokyo University of the Arts; and the Kushiro Art Museum, Hokkaido.
 In 2009, Skira Editore published a monograph of his work titled Hiroshi Senju.
 The Hiroshi Senju Museum Karuizawa in Japan opened in 2011.